Enhancing Boolean networks with continuous logical operators and edge tuning: Introduction

 \section{Introduction}

 Quantitative modeling in systems biology allows scientists to produce formal models of biological systems and then to implement them on computers \cite{cheong2008wires,mogilner2006quantitative}.
-With such computational models, scientists can perform \textit{in silico} experiments which have the advantage of being less costly in time and resources than the traditional wet lab experiments.
+With such computational models, scientists can perform \textit{in silico} experiments which have the advantage of being less costly in time and resources than the traditional wet-lab experiments.
 However, the stumbling block of \textit{in silico} approaches is that they are built from the available knowledge: not all is known about everything.
 Nevertheless, an impressive and ever increasing amount of biological knowledge is already available in the scientific literature, databases and knowledge bases such as KEGG \cite{tanabe2012kegg} and Reactome \cite{croft2014reactome}.

 In addition to the difficulty of integrating an increasing body of knowledge comes the inherent complexity of biological systems themselves \cite{mazzocchi2012complexity,koch2012complexity,longtin2005integrated,bonchev2003complexity,oltvai2002complexity,weng1999complexity}: this is where computational tools can help owing to their integrative power \cite{altaf2014systems,dada2011multi,ghosh2011software,navlakha2011algorithms,sobie2011systems,greene2010integrative,boissel2009modeling,boissel2008modelling}.
-This interplay between wet lab and computational biology is synergistic rather than competitive \cite{di2006vivo}.
-Since wet lab experiments produce factual results, they can be considered as trustworthy sources of knowledge.
+This interplay between wet-lab and computational biology is synergistic rather than competitive \cite{di2006vivo}.
+Wet-lab experiments produce factual results so that they can be considered as trustworthy sources of knowledge.
 Once these factual pieces of knowledge are obtained, computational tools can help to integrate them and infer new ones.
-This computationally obtained knowledge can be subsequently used to direct further wet lab experiments, thus mutually potentiating the whole.
+This computationally obtained knowledge can subsequently be used to direct further wet-lab experiments, thus mutually potentiating the whole.

+One of the main difficulties encountered when quantitatively modeling biological systems with, for example, systems of differential equations \cite{ilea2011ordinary} is that the required quantitative parameter values are often difficult to obtain due to experimental limitations, particularly at the subcellular scale.
+One solution to overcome this barrier is qualitative modeling because it requires few to no quantitative information while producing informative predictions \cite{wynn2012logic}.